 "Every bridge that crosses into Vermont is important to the whole region," he said.

 Brattleboro can be reached from Hinsdale via the Anna Hunt Marsh and Charles Dana bridges, two Pennsylvania truss bridges built in 1920 that span the Connecticut River.
 The Anna Hunt Marsh Bridge links Brattleboro to Hinsdale Island, which is connected to Hinsdale by the Charles Dana Bridge.
-Mack has previously said federal highway standards dictate the bridges are too narrow and have insufficient weight limits and vertical clearances.
-They are considered "functionally obsolete" at this point.

 The project is supported by elected and appointed officials on both sides of the river, as they view a new bridge as a necessity for both safety and economic reasons.